 PARISH Councils can provide allotments; run play areas; look after rights of way; provide seats and shelters; publish newsletters; support rural transport initiatives; give grants to local groups; comment on planning applications within the Parish – to name but a few of the issues they can deal with.

 We have an active parish council, determined to make a real difference to Lynemouth.
 Our parish council's key objectives are to improve village facilities, to encourage and support an active events and activities programme, to improve the village’s appearance and to represent the village’s interests.

-The Council owns Lynemouth Dene (18.4 acres) [Barron's Walk is named in honour of Mr William Sidney Barron, Parish Clerk 1980-1996], the allotments located off Feham Road (17.20 acres), children’s playground on land at Boland Road, and 4 bus shelters.
+The Council owns Lynemouth Dene (18.4 acres) [Barron's Walk is named in honour of Mr William Sidney Barron, Parish Clerk 1980-1996], the allotments located off Feham Road (17.20 acres), land at Boland Road [originally donated for a children’s playground], land at former scout hut, woodland behind the mining memorial, and 4 bus shelters.

 The Parish Council is a group of local people elected as community leaders to represent the views, opinions and interests of residents living in the parish.
 Parish Councils are the most local tier of statutory representation in England, the first tier of Local Government.

 They are non-party political.
 They bridge the gap between local authorities and communities, and help to make public bodies aware of the opinions and needs of the communities they represent.
 Their primary purpose is to ascertain and express the views of the community to the local authority and other public bodies.